-Global micronutrients market is expected to grow over the forecast period on account of increasing demand from agriculture industry since they significantly improve uniformity and quality in crop yield.
-Micronutrients deficiency results in yellowing of leaves, withering of buds in crops, health hazards and eventually resulting in crop productivity decline.
+The global micronutrients market is expected to grow over the forecast period on account of increasing demand from the agriculture industry since they significantly improve uniformity and quality in crop yield.
+Micronutrients deficiency results in yellowing of leaves, withering of buds in crops, health hazards, and eventually resulting in crop productivity decline.
 Micronutrients are utilized by humans and other organisms in micro quantities for various physiological functions.
 As opposed to macronutrients, micronutrients are required in minute quantities in soil and humans, generally less than 100 milligrams per day.

-Hydroponics application is anticipated to grow at a rapid rate owing to increasing arable land depletion particularly in emerging economies with high urban migration.
+Hydroponics application is anticipated to grow at a rapid rate owing to increasing arable land depletion, particularly in emerging economies with high urban migration.
 Commercially, these nutrients are available in chelated and non-chelated forms.
-Based on major end-use agricultural segments, the market can be segmented into cereals, fruits & vegetables, pulses & oilseeds and floriculture.
+Based on major end-use agricultural segments, the market can be segmented into cereals, fruits & vegetables, pulses & oilseeds, and floriculture.
 Cereals accounted for the highest demand owing to increasing wheat, maize, rice, barley, and oats consumption.
-Fruits & vegetables is projected to be the fastest growing end-use segment owing to their increasing cultivation and requirements for high vegetable yield.
-Shift in food consumption from meat to vegetarian diet is likely to further support the aforementioned end-used segment.
-Hence, increasing micronutrients utility in greater quantities to meet the global cereals and food & vegetables demand is anticipated to drive the market growth over the forecast horizon.
+Fruits & vegetables are projected to be the fastest growing end-use segment owing to their increasing cultivation and requirements for high vegetable yield.
+The shift in food consumption from meat to a vegetarian diet is likely to further support the aforementioned end-used segment.
+Hence, increasing micronutrients utility in greater quantities to meet the global cereals and food & vegetables demand is anticipated to drive the micronutrient market growth over the forecast horizon.